Subito-it/SBTUITestTunnel/README.md

 SBTUITestTunnel is intended to extend Apple's XCTest framework, not to replace it.
 It all boils down to a subclass of XCUIApplication which comes with additional features, so it is very easy to integrate (or at least try it out 😉) with your existing testing code.

+## What's more?

+We made additional resources available to improve the UI Testing experience:

+- [sbtuitestbrowser](https://github.com/Subito-it/sbtuitestbrowser): parse and visualize xcodebuild's test results in your web browser
+- [SBTUITestTunnelHost](https://github.com/Subito-it/SBTUITestTunnelHost): access the mac host from your test target

 ## Requirements

 Requires iOS 8.0 or higher.